mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 mechanism that allows encoding both application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
 One or more TCPLS frames can be placed inside a TLS record.
 A TCPLS frame always fits in a single record.
+We have however 2 constraints on framing: 1) only one frame containing TCPLS Data can be packaged into a given record.
+2) Any number of TCPLS Control can be packaged, but they always need to come after a TCPLS Data frame if any TCPLS Data is present in the record.
 This TLS record is then reliably transported by a TCP connection. {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  TCPLS Data     TCP Control   TCPLS Data     TCPLS Data
+  TCPLS Data     TCP Control      TCPLS Data
-  abcdef         0010010       ghijkl         mnopq...
+  abcdef         0010010          mnopq...
-  <--------->   <----------->  <--------->   <------------>
+  <--------->   <----------->    <------------>
  /                             /
 /                            /
 |                          /
 |                        /
 |                      /
 |                    /
 |                  /
 |                 /
 +----------------+     +-----------------+
 |   TLS record n |     | TLS record n+1  |  ....
 +----------------+     +-----------------+